GMLC-TDC/HELICS/docs/user-guide/examples/advanced_examples/advanced_orchestration.md

     out_data = output_path+'/results'
 ```

-In the runner scripts directory, there will be 30 JSONs.
+In the runner scripts directory, there will be 30 JSON files.
 Each will have a unique `seed` parameter, otherwise they will all look identical:

 ```json
 {